OmengU/quap/documentation/documentation.typ

 #pagebreak()

 = Theoretical Foundations
 This chapter delves into various applications, programming languages, frameworks, and related technologies pertinent to this work.
 Each component receives a thorough examination, covering its functionalities, potential use cases, unique features, benefits, drawbacks, and any existing limitations.
 By illuminating these strengths and weaknesses, I aim to equip readers with a comprehensive understanding of these technologies and their significance to the overall project.
+This section is meant as a reference point for the rest of the documentation.
+An explanation of what was achieved can be found in the #link(<implementation>)[Implementation] section.
 == Software used
 Many programs and other software were used in order to complete the must-goals.
 The following section will cover them in detail.
 To qualify as a program, a piece of software has to be executable.
 === Development